fukamachi/cl-dbi/README.markdown

 ## Warning

-This library is still under the development and considered ALPHA quality.
-APIs will be likely to change.
+This library is still under development and considered ALPHA quality.
+APIs are likely to change.

 ## Description

-CL-DBI is intended to provide the same interface for each database.
+CL-DBI provides the same interface for multiple SQL databases.
+You need not learn the API of each database.

-Not only, you don't have to learn each API of databases anymore, but this layer is especially convenient when you want to use the different database by environment.

-For example, your application had better to use efficient database such as MySQL on the production environment, but you may want to use SQLite3 on your machine.
-In that case, all what you have to do is only to rewrite calling `dbi:connect`.
+This library is especially convenient when you want to use different databases in different environments.
+For example, you may use MySQL as a production database, but use SQLite3 on your development system.
+To switch database backends you need only change the arguments to `dbi:connect`.

 ## Databases